- For parishioners currently working with the bereaved of a parish and/or who will be setting up a bereavement support group in the parish.

 St. Paul the Apostle Church, 2733 Albany St., Schenectady, NY

 Davia is a graduate of Maria College Bereavement Studies Program and has served as an adjunct faculty member at Maria College since 2010.
 She worked as a Bereavement Services Coordinator for a local funeral home for 8 years and has volunteered for Community Hospice, Wave Riders and facilitated Bereavement Support Groups, as well as workshops on grief management.

 Margaret became involved in Compassionate Friends, after the death of her son in 1980.
 She volunteered as a co-leader of their support groups for 22 years.
 She worked at Community Hospice of Schenectady as a Bereavement Coordinator for 6 years and at a local funeral home as a Bereavement Coordinator for 2 years, before retiring in 2002.

-$100.00 (Includes cost of book, hand-out material, morning refreshments and lunch); please note that the fee is non-refundable unless the event is cancelled
+$125.00 (Includes cost of book, hand-out material, morning refreshments and lunch); please note that the fee is non-refundable unless the event is cancelled

 Topics presented include: